 Only visit your local Emergency Department for serious life-threatening conditions that need immediate medical attention including persistent severe chest pain, loss of consciousness, acute confused state, severe breathlessness, severe blood loss, serious burns or suspected stroke.

-We support and maintain the emotional and mental health needs of children in care in Nottingham City Local Authority.
+We support and maintain the emotional and mental health needs of children in care in Nottingham City area.

 We also support professionals and foster carers to meet the emotional and mental health needs of children in care.

 We offer direct therapeutic work to children and young people as well as training groups for foster carers.